valtech-sd/ApiFocus/README.md

 # Api Focus

-Focus on your API, not on boilerplate code!
+Focus on your API, not boilerplate code!
+ApiFocus is a scaffold project that brings together Swagger + ExpressJs to quickly create working APIs that dynamically change based on an API definition.

 ## What is this?